Workflow Audit in CMMS: How to Link Preventive Maintenance to Work Orders

 Why CMMS Makes Workflow Audits Actionable

 Without a CMMS, a workflow audit is a spreadsheet exercise that happens quarterly.
 With a CMMS like Cryotos, it's a live, continuous loop.
 Every PM task can carry an audit field that evaluates findings in real time and generates work orders without any manual intervention.
 This is the difference between auditing your workflow and actually improving it.
+If you're still running manual audits, the Maintenance Audit Checklist is a useful starting point before you move to a fully automated approach.

 The Audit Field in Preventive Maintenance Tasks Explained